TaliaferroLab/LABRAT/README.md

 ### calculatepsi

-The final step is the calculation of psi values for each gene in each sample, and the identification genes that show significantly different psi values across conditions.
+The final step is the calculation of psi values for each gene in each sample, and the identification of genes that show significantly different psi values across conditions.
 Transcripts whose 3' ends are less than 25 nt from each other are grouped together during this step and counted as using the same polyadenylation site.

 sampconds is a two column, tab-delimited file with sample names split by condition.
 ConditionA samples should be in the first column and ConditionB samples in the second column.
 Reported delta psi values will be ConditionB - ConditionA.
 These sample names should match those given to runSalmon with ```--samplename```.

-salmondir should be a directory that contains **ALL** of the salmon output directories created by runSalmon. **It should contain no other directories besides one called 'txfasta.idx'.**
+salmondir should be a directory that contains **ALL** of the salmon output directories created by runSalmon. **It should contain no other directories besides, optionally, one called 'txfasta.idx'.**

 ```
 python LABRAT.py --mode calculatepsi --salmondir <directory of salmon outputs> --sampconds <sampconds file> --gff <genomegff>